micw/jenkins-k8s-pipeline/README.md

     * if deploy is set to false (default) "mvn verify" is executed.
 If set to true, "mvn deploy" is executed
     * if skipTests is set to true, maven tests are skipped
     * The maven section adds MAVEN_GROUP, MAVEN_ARTIFACT and MAVEN_VERSION to the "vars" which can be referenced by other sections
+    * If dir is set, the maven command is executed in the given directory
     * With enableReleases it is possible to enable maven releases on specific branches
         * enableReleases() without branches enables it for "master"
         * When a build is performed on this branch, parameters are added to the job to perform a maven release and to set the next version